Martchus/syncthingtray/README.md

         * The dark mode introduced in Windows 10 is not supported, see https://bugreports.qt.io/browse/QTBUG-72028.
 * KDE limitations
     * High-DPI scaling of Plasmoid is broken under X11 (https://bugs.kde.org/show_bug.cgi?id=356446).
+    * Plasma < 5.26.0:
         * The Plasmoid contents are possibly clipped when shown within the system notifications plasmoid.
 * Systemd integration
     * This feature relies especially on the system being correctly configured.
 Checkout the *Required system configuration* section for details.